MrLixm/streamlit-colour-plotting/README.md

 It is recommended to put in place a file watcher or a pre-commit hook that would run [black](https://black.readthedocs.io/en/stable/) on all the files.

+## Configuration

+### Environment Variables

+To use for local development (not on cloud).

+- `STCP_DISABLE_SIZE_LIMITATIONS` : to set with any non-empty value.
+    Remove the 2048 size limitation for images upload.
+- `APP_LOG_LEVEL` : set the python application logger level.
+Except a python log level in upper case. ex: `WARNING`

 ## Logic

 Streamlit use a single file as entry point that is re-run everytime a widget